 Handy Heater Review – The Pros

 Handy Heater is extremely easy to use.
 Simply plug it into any WALL (instructions strictly forbid any other type of outlet) and turn it on.
 You can even rotate the plug to fit any outlet so you can use either your top outlet or your bottom without blocking the whole outlet.
 It even has a timer, which I’m too scared to use because I don’t like leaving space heaters unattended, but it’s a nice feature anyways.
 You can adjust the heat from 60-90 degrees.
 The display is very easy to read and the buttons are very easy to manage.
 It has automatic shut-off once the room or area gets to the desired temperature.

 The Handy Heater kicks out impressive heat relatively quickly and distributes the warm air quietly.
 It managed to heat up my tiny half-bath very quickly.
 As a bonus, the warm dry air eliminated the need for to use a bathroom fan for shower moisture.
 My mirror didn’t even fog up from the hot shower.
-Handy Heater made the room feel like a sauna very quickly

 Quick heating in portable spaces with convenient features are the positives of this Handy Heater review.
 What about the negatives?
 I don’t have anything bad to say about the product itself.
-The unit is well designed and delivers what it promises, I’m just not sure how practical Handy Heater is for regular use.
+The unit is well designed and delivers what it promises, I’m just not sure how practical Handy Heater is for regular use…

 As with larger space heaters, if you try to heat larger rooms (the box boasts bedrooms and garages).. you’ll have to leave the Handy Heater running on high constantly to get the desired results.
 While such warmth is possible with this tiny unit, the 350 watts will eat into your electric bill if you leave it on for hours at a time making this unit almost impractical if you’re trying to heat a very large room or a very cold room.
 It might be more affordable to find another source of heat, or simply jack up the furnace.
-If you’re not worried about your energy bill, crank it up and let it go.
+If you’re not worried about your energy bill, then crank it up and let it go.